 Today’s enterprises are developing and deploying new “customer experience” enhancements via mobile apps at an unprecedented rate.
 How can you ensure that each mobile interface is robust and seamlessly interacts with the functionality provided by your core applications—especially when “mobile” transactions span mobile, APIs, and other components that might all be evolving at different paces?

-Tricentis Tosca’s Mobile Engine 3.0 is designed to help testers integrate mobile testing into their broader testing strategy.
-By pairing the power of Appium with Tricentis Tosca’s Model-based Test Automation, we help you rapidly create mobile tests and use them as building blocks for end-to-end test scenarios that might involve mobile, APIs, SAP, and other enterprise technologies.
+Tricentis Tosca’s Mobile Engine is designed to help testers integrate mobile testing into their broader testing strategy.
+By pairing the power of Appium with Tricentis Tosca’s Model-based Test Automation, we help you rapidly create mobile tests and use them as building blocks for end-to-end test scenarios that might also involve APIs, browsers, SAP, and custom applications.

 Mobile testing without programming